signaloninternet/signaloninternet/README.md

 ## Hey, I'm Sanket

 I'm 20, currently in my pre-final year studying CS with a focus on AI and ML.
-But honestly I've been building things since long before college started — websites, apps, backends, payment systems, whatever the problem needed.
+But honestly I've been building things since long before college started, websites, apps, backends, payment systems, whatever the problem needed.

 Over the last 4 years I've shipped real software for real clients.
 Not side projects that live on localhost.
 Actual production systems with real users, real payments, and real consequences when something breaks.
 I've worked with US-based startups as a contract engineer while still being a full-time student, and I've built some fairly complex platforms entirely on my own from architecture to deployment.

-Right now I'm most drawn to problems at the intersection of AI and financial systems — the kind of work where strong engineering meets genuine mathematical depth.
+Right now I'm most drawn to problems at the intersection of AI and financial systems, the kind of work where strong engineering meets genuine mathematical depth.
 I have a strong math foundation and I'm actively pushing deeper into that space.

 If you want to see what I actually build, keep reading.